sanity-io/groq-test-suite/README.md

 Tests can be nested and will then inherit properties from their parent.

-Here's a slightly contrived example which shows how the dataset can be overriden for a specific test case:
+Here's a slightly contrived example which shows how the dataset can be overridden for a specific test case:

 ```yaml
 # This test file: